Revisiting Cases 2 and 11 of the Map Color Theorem: Graph embeddings

-In this work, all graph embeddings are orientable.
-Let $S_k$ denote the orientable surface of genus $k$, i.e., the $k$-holed torus.
-Given a graph $G = (V,E)$ and an orientable surface $S_k$, an embedding $\phi\colon G \to S_k$ is said to be \emph{cellular} if $S \setminus \phi(G)$ is a disjoint union of open disks.
-These disks are called \emph{faces} and denoted by the set $F$.
+In this work, all graph embeddings are orientable and cellular.
+Let $S_k$ denote the orientable surface of genus $k$, the $k$-holed torus.
+Given a graph $G = (V,E)$ embedded in an orientable surface $S_k$, the connected components of $S \setminus \phi(G)$ are called \emph{faces} and are denoted by the set $F$.
 Cellular embeddings satisfy the \emph{Euler polyhedral equation}

-The \emph{(orientable) genus} $\gamma(G)$ is the smallest value $k$ such that $G$ has a (necessarily cellular) embedding in $S_k$.
+The \emph{(orientable) genus} $\gamma(G)$ is the smallest value $k$ such that $G$ has an embedding in $S_k$.
 If $G$ is simple, connected, and has at least three vertices, the Euler polyhedral equation implies a lower bound on its genus:

-The genus of the complete graphs, due to Ringel, Youngs, and others \cite{Ringel-MapColor}, matches this lower bound and reads as follows:
+The genus of the complete graphs $K_n$, due to Ringel, Youngs, and others \cite{Ringel-MapColor}, matches this lower bound: